bryantto08/Productivity-App/README.md

 (__TODO__: your project name)

-# Shoppy Shoperson
+# LifePremium

 ## Overview

 (__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Organizing your goals and tasks that you need to complete is an essential part of building a more productive and healthier life.
+LifePremium is a web application that allows you to keep track of any responsibility you need to do as well as containing a platform for effective note-taking.

+Users will have two different tabs, one as a To-Do List where users can set daily or weekly goals they want to achieve.
+These goals can be marked as complete or incomplete and analytics will be provided based on these specific goals.

+The second tab will contain a note-taking feature that allows users to take notes both effectively and efficiently through the help of supplementary AI tools.

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, Tasks, WeeklyLists, and Notes The application will store Users, Lists and Items

 * users can have multiple lists (via references)